$3,150 | Grades 6–8 & 9–12

 Participant agreement and waiver

-Emergency contact info
+Emergency contact information

-These must be submitted before your trip.
+These must be submitted before the trip begins.

 Medical Clearance